 2. Check If The Fans Are Working

-If you can hear a loud fan on one side of the laptop and if the other side is quiet then it’s most likely because one of your fans isn’t working, this might also be reflected by high temperatures while performing simple tasks on your gaming laptop.
+If you can hear the fan on one side of the laptop and if the other side is quiet then it’s most likely that one of your fans isn’t working, this might also be reflected by high temperatures while performing simple tasks on your gaming laptop.